interfacerproject/zenflows/docs/configuration-guide.md

 * `ROOM_HOST`: The hostname or IP address of the Restroom instance.
 * `ROOM_PORT`: The port number of the Restroom instance.
 It must be an integer between `0` and `65535`, inclusive.
-* `ROOM_PASS`: The passphrase to be used with Restroom's keypairoomServer call.
+* `ROOM_SALT`: The base64-encoded salt to be used with Restroom's keypairoomServer call.

 * `ADMIN_KEY`: A 64-octect long, lowercase-base16-encoded string used for the
   authenticating calls from the administrators.
 Can be generated with